pln-fing-udelar/mwahaha-vote-webapp/README.md

 ## Setup

-There are two ways to run this code after cloning the repo: with Docker or via Pipenv.
+There are two ways to run this code after cloning the repo: with Docker or via uv.
 The first one is the recommended way to get started (or to just use for the database), and the second one is for the extraction and analysis part, and for advanced usage (such as debugging with an IDE).

 ### Docker